-3.3 Expenses.
+[3.3 Expenses.
 In addition, CONTRACTOR shall be reimbursed for costs advanced by CONTRACTOR on behalf of CITY, including delivery and messenger services, printing, copying and binding costs and out-of-state travel expenses in an amount to be approved in advance by CITY.
 CONTRACTOR shall keep accurate records of all expenses.
 Out-of-state travel expense by CONTRACTOR shall only be paid by the CITY if approved in writing prior to the incursion of said expenses.
-CITY shall not pay for CONTRACTOR's in-state travel expenses.
 Records must be submitted to CITY along with any invoice which requests payment for the foregoing expenses.

 4. Professional Standards.
-CONTRACTOR shall maintain or exceed the level of competency presently maintained by other similar practitioners in the State of California, for professional and technical soundness, accuracy and adequacy of all work, advice, and materials furnished under this Agreement.
+CONTRACTOR shall maintain the level of competency presently maintained by other similar practitioners in the State of California, for professional and technical soundness, accuracy and adequacy of all work, advice, and materials furnished under this Agreement.

 5. Time of Performance.
 CONTRACTOR shall complete all services required hereunder as and when directed by CITY.
-However, CITY in its sole discretion, may extend the time for performance of any service.
+However, CITY in its sole discretion may extend the time for performance of any service.

 6. Employees and Subcontractors.
-CONTRACTOR may, at

-CONTRACTOR'S sole cost and expense, employ such other person(s) as may, in the opinion of CONTRACTOR, be needed to comply with the terms of this Agreement, if such person(s) possess(es) the necessary qualifications to perform such services.
+CONTRACTOR may, at CONTRACTOR'S sole cost and expense, employ such other person(s) as may, in the opinion of CONTRACTOR, be needed to comply with the terms of this Agreement, if such person(s) possess(es) the necessary qualifications to perform such services.
 If such person(s) is/are employed to perform a portion of the scope of work, the engagement of such person(s) shall be subject to the prior approval of the CITY.